Artanidos/EbookCreator/README.md

 # EbookCreator
-Easily create ebooks (epub) using markdown language.
+Easily create ebooks (epub3) using markdown language.
+The books are targetted towards Amazon Kindle.